Rowan County 4-H Clubs

 If you are interested in joining one of the Rowan County 4-H Clubs (listed below), enroll at 4-HOnline2.0!
 If you have questions or need more information, contact laura_allen@ncsu.edu.

 Happy Trails 4-H Club: This horse club meets in eastern Rowan County at Emerald Rose Farm.
-They typically meet on the third Thursday of each month at 4:30 p.m. for a business meeting and on one Saturday per month for a barn day.
+They typically meet on the third Tuesday of each month at 4:15 p.m. for a business meeting; the remaining Tuesday evenings they meet informally to practice hippology, horsebowl, and horse judging.
+On one Saturday per month this club meets for a barn day.
+They do not ride horses as part of this club, but they do interact with the horses.
 Club leader: Maggie Boreman

 Hot Shots 4-H Club: This target shooting sports clubs is only for youths ages 8-18 (as of January 1).
 They meet on the third Saturday of the month from 8:45 a.m.-noon at Range 5 at the Rowan County Wildlife Association range.
-Club Leader: Beth Stebe
+Club Leader: Beth Stebe.
+Hot Shots 4-H Club is FULL and has a waiting list for 2024.

 Beginners/Juniors practice at 9:15 a.m., Business meeting at 10 a.m., Seniors at 10:15 a.m.

 Lead Drivers 4-H Club: This target shooting sports club is only for youths ages 8-18 (as of January 1).
 They meet every other Thursday from 6-8 p.m. from March until mid-October.
 Meeting times/dates may change during the fall/winter months and club meets more frequently during summer months.
 The meeting location of this club is at B & B Enterprises range in Mt.
 Ulla.
 Winter meeting location will be at a different location.
-Club leaders: Robert & Heather Parker BASED ON 2020 ENROLLMENT, THIS CLUB IS PRESUMED FULL FOR 2021.
+Club leaders: Robert & Heather Parker.
+Lead Drivers 4-H Club is FULL and has a waiting list for 2024.

-Rowan Rolling Pins 4-H Club: This club focuses on cooking, nutrition, recipes, and more.
-The club meets at 6:30 p.m. on the second Tuesday of the month unless noted otherwise.
-The typical meeting location is at Back Creek Presbyterian Church in Mt.
-Ulla.
-Due to Covid-19, this group will be meeting at Rowan County Cooperative Extension once per month at 6:30 p.m.
-Club Leader: Cheryl Correll
+Rowan Rolling Pins 4-H Club: This club focuses on food, nutrition, and healthy living while creating well-rounded 4-H’ers.
+The club typically meets at 6:00 p.m. on the first Monday of the month unless noted otherwise.
+This group meets at Rowan County Cooperative Extension.
+Club Leader: Jennifer Stirrup.

 West Rowan 4-H Explorers 4-H Club: This community-based club focuses on various topics.
 They are currently meeting on the second Tuesday from 6-7:30 p.m. at the West Rowan Volunteer Fire Department on Grampian Road in Mt.
 Ulla.
+During the spring/summer they sometimes meet at Sloan Park.
 Club Leader: Crystal Croyle

 Helpful 4-H Club Documents: